faranak1995/Regression_NN/README.md

 # Regression_NN
-A regression model using Neural Networks
+A regression model with Neural Networks using tensorflow